ajkim19/hangman-game/README.md

 ### Returned Focus

 At the start of the game, the cursor (and/or caret?) in input field is active and waiting for the first letter.
 In addition, every time after entering a letter, the prompt will reset, immediately prepared for the next letter submission.
-This was key to me because it annoyed me like no other when I had to keep moving the cursor back to the input box after every button click.
+This became essential to me because it annoyed me like no other when I had to keep moving the cursor back to the input box after every button click.
 So, this:
 "**move**-**click**-type-**move**-**click**-**move**-**click**-type-**move**-**click**"

 became this: